hahouari/practical_rag_course/presentation.md

 ### Why not Fine-Tuning?

 Fine-tuning is a process of taking a pre-trained model to train it and tweak its parameters to perform better on a specific task.
+It is always more time-consuming and more expensive than RAG.

 ---